wongwill86/air-tasks/README.md

 #### Core Components
 * **Postgres:** Database for saving DAGs, DAG runs, Tasks, Task Instances, etc...
 * **RabbitMQ:** Internal queue service used to schedule tasks instances.
-Task instances are *only* scheduled when they are ready to run.
+Task instances are *only* scheduled when they are ready to run
-* **Webserver:** Parses DAG python files and inserts them into the database.
+* **Webserver:** Parses DAG python files and inserts them into the database
-* **Scheduler:** Searches database for task_instances ready to run and places them in the queue.
+* **Scheduler:** Searches database for task_instances ready to run and places them in the queue
 * **Flower:** Web UI monitoring of worker state and statistics
 * **Worker (worker-worker):** Runs the task_instance
 #### Additional Components